tanmaysingal88/tanmaysingal/index.md

-# 👋 Hi, I’m [Your Name]

-Welcome to my GitHub Page!
-This is where I share my projects, research, and ideas.
+# Tanmay Singal

 ---

 ## 🔹 About Me
 - 🎓 Postdoctoral researcher at the University of Cologne
-- 🔬 Research areas: Quantum computing, cryptography, AI
+- 🔬 Research areas: Quantum computing.
-- 🌍 Expat from Poland living in Germany
 - 🇮🇳 Indian citizen, learning German 🇩🇪

 ---